MateusPitura/extension-typescript-console/vscode/README.md

 1. In VSCode search for `Star Console` in extensions tab

 2. Select some code and press `Shift` + `Alt` + `L`.
 This will insert a print statement in the file's programming language, beginning with the emoji 🌠.
 It also supports empty selections

+**For devs:**

+1. To test, press `F5`

+2. Update the CHANGELOG

+3. Update version references

+4. Inside `vscode/`, compile with `vsce package`

+5. Upload the `.vsix` to Visual Studio Marketplace

+6. Create a tag in Git and upload to GitHub

+7. Create a new release on GitHub

 ## Technologies Used